 Are you wondering what alcohol in Iceland you should try?
-These are 10 of my favorite Iceland drinks, including beers, liquors, and cocktails.
+Discover 10 delicious Iceland drinks, including beers, liqueurs, spirits, and cocktails.
 Plus, learn a little more about Iceland’s illicit relationship with beer.

 With all of this tipsy history, when we headed to Iceland, I was ready to enjoy ALL the bevies.
 We found craft breweries in Reykjavík and Vík, did not tour but enjoyed whiskeys and liquors from local distilleries, and of course, tried a few craft cocktails.

 These are a few of my favorite alcoholic beverages in Iceland.
 Some you cannot miss while others are just personal preference.
 We all know Reyka Vodka, but what else is there to drink in Iceland?

 Plus, you need something to warm up your soul on those chilly glacier-filled days.
 Let our history and booze-filled Icelandic tour begin.

 Where should you grab a delicious Icelandic drink?
 Who makes the best Icelandic beer?
 These are our personal favorite Icelandic liquors, drinks, and spirits.
 Find what you should drink next while traveling around Iceland.

 When I say Birkir, I mean the Icelandic snaps and not the soccer [American soccer] player.
 I still don't quite understand the difference between schnapps and snaps beside the more Swedish origin.